za-gene/rpi/1306/pico-sdk/README.md

 # OLED

-Demo code for 128x64 I2C OLED.
+Demo code for 128x64 and 128x32 I2C OLED.

+**NB** If you specify the height to be 32 on a 64 height display, you will get double-height output, which could be useful.

 ## Connections